auselen/arm-printf/README.md

 See Makefile for examples, it comes with some example builds like `linux` and `memtest`.

 `linux` target is a standalone application using system calls to print directly to stdout.
-(You may need to disable address randomization to get stack assigned to specified address.
-This will be fixed in future with some time.)

 `memtest` target is a simple application using a buffer to test functionality of printf implementation.